bunnyxt/lcid/README.md

 ```

 After few seconds, all problems info have been saved into `problems_all.json` file in json format.

+### Build Frontend

+To start frontend, install all dependencies via `cd lcid-frontend && npm install` first.
+Then, start frontend development server via `npm run start`.
+By default, the development server will starts at `http://localhost:3000`.

+To build frontend, use `npm run build`.
+The built frontend will be created at `lcid-frontend/build`.

 ### Start Backend Service